MC42/hi-im.kim/writing/pmmm/analogue.md

 "It'll either arrive in eight minutes, fifteen, or not at all."

-Junko scowled back at Kazuko Saotome, <!-- The characters in her last name mean "早" (quickly), "乙" (secondary), and "女" (woman) respectively.
+Junko scowled back at Saotome Kazuko, <!-- The characters in her last name mean "早" (quickly), "乙" (secondary), and "女" (woman) respectively.
     The characters in her first name mean "和" (harmony) and "子" (child) respectively. --> ever the persistent bookworm she was.
 She had memorized most of the timetable through force of habit, and sheer force of will.
 Junko couldn't help but admire her a little for it.

 "Hmph."